DouglasUrner/ShopNotes/machines/router.md

 #### Drawer Lock

 * CMT:
-* Infinity:
+* Infinity: 55-512, 1 3/4" CD, 1/2" CH
-* Whiteside: 3347, 1" OD, 5/16" minimum cut, < 18,000 rpm - [Whiteside instructions from Highland Woodworking](https://www.highlandwoodworking.com/library/manuals/whiteside/WhitesideDrawerLockInstructions.pdf)
+* Whiteside: 3347, 1" CD, 5/16" minimum vertical depth of cut, < 18,000 rpm - [Whiteside instructions from Highland Woodworking](https://www.highlandwoodworking.com/library/manuals/whiteside/WhitesideDrawerLockInstructions.pdf)

 **Setup:**
 **Sides:** align the lower (smaller) diameter of the cutter with the face of the fence.
 Set the height of the bit so that the top of the cutter is at one-half of the stock thickness above the table.